 What Skills Does a Data Scientist Need?

-For example, a data scientist doesn’t just crunch numbers to arrive at possible solutions.
+Though data scientists spend a fair portion of their work day crunching numbers, that’s not all they do.
 They also talk to other people in the business to understand the problems they face or the goals the company is trying to achieve.
 Without this information, a data scientist can’t properly create the predictive models, so the ability to collaborate is critical.

-Even though these aren’t technically skills, Saurabh says that demonstrating you’re committed to learning and possessing a growth mindset are essential skills.
+Even though these aren’t technically skills, Saurabh says that demonstrating you’re committed to learning and possessing a growth mindset are essential.
 Without those, you likely won’t be able to keep up with the changes in the field or create new models based on new data.

 Image credit: SergeyNivens / Depositphotos.com